 The Bible is a #1 bestseller that most everyone in America owns, but hasn’t read.
 Countless Evangelical Bibles gather dust on coffee tables, only to be brushed off come Sunday.
 Some Evangelicals store their Bibles in the back windows of their automobiles, in trunks, or under front seats.
 This way, they will know exactly where their Bibles are when they pull into the church parking lot on Sundays.

 Yes, that’s the book for me

 I stand alone on the Word of God

-One tactic Evangelicals use with non-believers, atheists and agnostics, is quoting the Bible.
-Since they believe the Bible has magical power, they think if they quote the Bible that it will have a powerful effect on the person they are quoting it to.
-A recent post by Ken Ham, CEO of Answers in Genesis and the Creation Museum, illustrates this kind of thinking:
+One evangelistic tactic Evangelicals use with non-believers, atheists and agnostics is quoting the Bible.
+Since they believe the Bible has magical power, they think if they quote the Bible that it will have a powerful effect on the person to whom they are quoting it.
+A post by Ken Ham, CEO of Answers in Genesis and the Creation Museum, illustrates this kind of thinking: